 But it still doesn’t fully explain why we cheat (in the broadest sense), nor how, or if, to stop.

-In his book, ‘Love in the Western World’, Denis de Rougemont challenges: “If the breakdown of marriage has been simply due to the attractiveness of the forbidden, it still remains to be seen why we hanker for unhappiness, and ”
+In his book, ‘Love in the Western World’, Denis de Rougemont challenges: “If the breakdown of marriage has been simply due to the attractiveness of the forbidden, it still remains to be seen why we hanker for unhappiness, and what notion of love this hankering must hint at.”

 “Affairs are an act of betrayal, and they are also an expression of longing and loss.
-At the heart of an affair, you will often find a longing and a yearning for an emotional connection, for novelty, for freedom, for autonomy, for sexual intensity, a wish to or an attempt to bring back vitality in the face of loss and tragedy.”
+At the heart of an affair, you will often find a longing and a yearning for an emotional connection, for novelty, for freedom, for autonomy, for sexual intensity, a wish to recapture lost parts of ourselves, or an attempt to bring back vitality in the face of loss and tragedy.”
 (Perel).

 Infidelity is not about sex.
 At least not so for humans.
 It is more about longing and loss.